 36. Can you please provide the website links to your three (3) direct and indirect competitors?

 When a prospect provides competitors’ websites it is a great opportunity to see where they stand.
 Most often than not they are not the worst, but they are also not the best.
+Learn how to run a digital marketing audit on their website and their competitors to show them where they stand.
 Researching competitors will help you craft a perfect plan for your potential client and give them confidence that they can be the best once they use your services.

 37. Where is your business currently finding its customers?